kauanrod/kauanrod/README.md

 ### ⚡️ A quick introduction

-- 🔭 I’m currently working with at Americanas with the Americanas Delivery's Development team.
+- 🔭 I’m currently working with at Americanas with the Quality Automação's Development team.
-- 🌱 I’m currently learning Java and C# for back-end and improving my knowledge in front with Angular and TS.
+- 🌱 I’m currently learning Java and Kotlin for back-end and improving my knowledge in front with Angular and TS.
 - 💼 I'm open to seek for new projects.

 ---